wix-incubator/wix-code-docs/wix-pro-gallery-backend/wix-pro-gallery-backend/guides/intro.md

 + Create a pro gallery from scratch, or clone an existing pro gallery.
 + Get, update, and delete an existing pro gallery.
 + Create, get, update, and delete a pro gallery item.
-+ List pro galleries and list items in a specific pro gallery.
++ List pro galleries and list media items in a specific pro gallery.

 ## When a gallery is deleted
 ## List functions up to 10 galleries but info is still there